Will I get the preschool of my first preference?

 You will be asked to provide proof that your child lives where you say they live.
 Your school will guide you on acceptable documentation.

 Your child’s local school is determined by your child’s usual place of residence.
-If your child spends about equal time between households, then they will be eligible to enrol at the local school for either address, unless there are court orders to the contrary.
+If your child spends time between households, then they will be eligible to enrol at the local school for either address, unless there are court orders to the contrary.

 Should there be disagreement between parents/carers as to which school a child should attend, it is a matter for the parents/carers to resolve.
 If a child is already enrolled at a school, then the child will be allowed to stay at that school until the school is directed otherwise by agreement of both parents or through a legal document such as a court order.